Helicopter crash near Taupō: One person seriously injured

 Police confirmed that a single helicopter crash had been reported at 6.46am.

-She said three helicopters had been in the air at the time when one went down.
+Three helicopters had been in the air at the time when one went down.

 Advertisement

-The other pilots scrambled to uplift the occupants of the crashed aircraft and took them to the hangar to be checked over by ambulance, she said.
+The other pilots scrambled to uplift the occupants of the crashed aircraft and took them to the hangar to be checked over by ambulance staff, a police spokeswoman said.

-A St John spokeswoman said one person had been seriously injured, while another was moderate injured.
+A St John spokeswoman said one person had been seriously injured, while another was moderately injured.

 They sent two ambulances and one helicopter to the scene, she said.